BlancheBerneron/GreenPeace.github.io/index.md

 >“Global warming is likely to be the greatest threat of the 21st century.”

 As you all know, climate change refers to long-term shifts in temperatures and weather patterns.
 These shifts can be natural, such as through variations in the solar cycle.
 Nevertheless, since the 1800s, human activities have been the [main driver of climate change](https://www.ipcc.ch/site/assets/uploads/sites/2/2018/12/ST1.5_OCE_LR.pdf), more precisely in global warming.
 Indeed, in the last decades we observe a general increase in average temperatures of the Earth, which modifies the weather balances and ecosystems.
-Activities such as burning fossil fuels generate greenhouse gas emissions that act like a blanket wrapped around the Earth, trapping the sun’s heat and raising temperatures.

 At the pace of current CO2 emissions, scientists expect an increase of between 1.5° and 5.3°C in average temperature by 2100.
 If no action is taken, it would have harmful consequences to humanity and the biosphere.

 If you encounter climate skeptics in your way, you will find useful arguments [here](https://350.org/fr/).